pah235/Product-Delivery-Analysis/README.md

 ## 📊 B. Project Goals & Stakeholder Needs

 ### 1. Role in the Organization
-You are a BI Analyst in the **Operations Department**, tasked with building a dashboard for the Operations Manager and other executive stakeholders.
+You are a BI Analyst in the **Operations Department**, tasked with building a report for the Operations Manager and other executive stakeholders.

 ### 2. Business Requirements